Thai crisis deepens as PM's supporters weigh in

 Asked what would bring them out on to the street, Jatuporn said: “When chaos ensues or when Suthep’s side uses violent methods to gain power.”

-Additional reporting by Apornrath Phoonphongphiphat and Pairat Temphairojana; Writing by Jason Szep
+Additional reporting by Apornrath Phoonphongphiphat and Pairat Temphairojana; Writing by Jason Szep; Editing by Martin Petty and Alistair Lyon